Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 * [#835](https://github.com/Icinga/icinga-powershell-framework/pull/835) Fixes JEA compiler to always enforce a rebuild of the Framework to ensure integrity of JEA profiles
 * [#836](https://github.com/Icinga/icinga-powershell-framework/issues/836) Fixes Metric over Time collector not working on Windows 2012 R2 and older
 * [#845](https://github.com/Icinga/icinga-powershell-framework/issues/845) Fixes a bunch of issues present in the New-IcingaCheck component, resulting in non-desired output value
+* [#851](https://github.com/Icinga/icinga-powershell-framework/pull/851) Fixes an issue with user updates on domain controllers, which included the domain besides the user name, causing the user updates to fail

 ### Enhancements